secure-device-onboard/supply-chain-tools/README.md

-***Note:***  This product has been discontinued.
+***Note:***  This product has been discontinued since Mar 31, 2023.
 We recommend users to switch to FDO components (https://github.com/secure-device-onboard/pri-fidoiot).

 # Secure Device Onboard (SDO) Supply Chain Tools Quick Start